yfe404/stealth-remote-access/README.md

 You need to create a Github gist and note its id.

+Edit the gist, one command per line.
+Each line that should be executed must start with "#" (without the quotes) and end with ";" (without the quotes).

 Finally copy env_example into .env and replace GIST_ID and TELEGRAM_TOKEN with yours.

 Run the bot.py file: =python bot.py=